pnp/sp-dev-fx-extensions/.github/ISSUE_TEMPLATE/enhancement.md

 ## Describe the solution you'd like
 > _A clear and concise description of what you want to happen._
 >
+> Issues without a described solution will be closed automatically
+>
 > _(DELETE THIS PARAGRAPH AFTER READING)_